 Agriculture trade vulnerabilities

-Agricultural exports to countries like the US, China, and European Union face uncertainty due to shifting trade policies and regulatory standards.
-Canadian exporters could find themselves squeezed by tariffs, quotas or retaliatory sanctions, especially in the context of broader US-China trade tensions.
+Agricultural exports to countries like the US, China, and EU face uncertainty due to shifting trade policies and regulatory standards.
+Canadian exporters could find themselves squeezed by tariffs, quotas or retaliatory sanctions.
+This is especially true in the context of broader US-China trade tensions.

-For example: A Canadian wheat exporter that relies on sales to China could face delays or price reductions if new tariffs or restrictions are imposed due to geopolitical tensions between the US and China, affecting global markets.
+For example: A Canadian wheat exporter that relies on sales to China could face delays or price reductions if new tariffs or restrictions are imposed.
+This could happen due to geopolitical tensions between the US and China, affecting global markets.

 Canadian infrastructure and construction

-Canadian infrastructure and construction companies that operate internationally, particularly in developing markets, are also at high risk due to political instability, local regulatory changes and labour unrest.
+Canadian infrastructure and construction companies that operate internationally, particularly in developing markets, are also at high risk.
+This can be due to political instability, local regulatory changes and labour unrest.
 These firms often undertake large-scale projects in countries with weak governance and high levels of corruption or political volatility.

-For example: A Canadian infrastructure company working on a major construction project in the Middle East could face delays or cost overruns if political unrest escalates or if the local government changes regulations mid-project.
+For example: A Canadian infrastructure company working on a major construction project in the Middle East can always face delays or cost overruns.
+These delays and costs can surge if political unrest escalates or if the local government changes regulations mid-project.
 This could lead to penalties, operational losses and reputational damage.

 Developing resiliency amid global uncertainty

-In an increasingly volatile world, Canadian companies must recognize that geopolitical risks have moved beyond traditional issues to encompass a wide array of complex, interconnected challenges.
-From cyber threats and economic decoupling to energy disruptions and environmental pressures, the risks Canadian businesses face are unprecedented in their scope and impact.
+In an increasingly volatile world, Canadian companies must recognize that geopolitical risks have moved beyond traditional issues.
+They can now encompass a wide array of complex, interconnected challenges.
+From cyber threats and economic decoupling to energy disruptions and environmental pressures, the risks Canadian businesses face are unprecedented.

-Read part two of this series to learn about strategies that can help businesses develop resilient frameworks to mitigate risks, leverage opportunities and ultimately thrive amidst global uncertainty.
+Read part two of this series to learn about strategies that can help businesses develop resilient frameworks.
+Learn now to mitigate risks, leverage opportunities and ultimately thrive amidst global uncertainty.

-Aliya Daya, Senior Client Executive, serves as a Cyber Technical Specialist and National Mixed Specialties Practice Team Lead at Acera Insurance.
-With more than 25 years of experience in the insurance industry, Aliya specializes in innovation, technology, cyber insurance and privacy breach, political risk, manufacturing/fabrication/wholesale/distribution, hospitality, non-profit and faith-based organizations, as well as disruptive and emerging industries.
+Aliya Daya, Senior Client Executive, is a Cyber Technical Specialist and National Mixed Specialties Practice Team Lead at Acera Insurance.
+She has more than 25 years of experience in the insurance industry.
+Aliya specializes in innovation, technology, cyber insurance and privacy breach, and political risk.
+She is also experienced in manufacturing/fabrication/wholesale/distribution, hospitality, non-profit and faith-based organizations.
+She also works in disruptive and emerging industries.